Fort Lauderdale Non-Police Violating Fourth Amendment Attorneys

 When law enforcement and other government officials violate your rights, the situation may seem hopeless.
 Fortunately, that is not the case.
 A Fort Lauderdale non-police violating Fourth Amendment attorney will review the facts of your case and if your rights were not upheld, file a motion to suppress.
 If your attorney is successful with their motion, any evidence obtained against you as a result of an unlawful search, seizure, or arrest, will be thrown out of court.
 The evidence then cannot be used against you, and may even result in your charges being dropped.

-Our Non-Police Violating Fourth Amendment Attorney in Fort Lauderdale Will Protect Your Rights
+Our Fort Lauderdale Non-Police Violating Fourth Amendment Attorney Will Protect Your Rights

 If you have been illegally searched, arrested, or have had property seized, our Fort Lauderdale non-police violating Fourth Amendment attorney at Meldon Law can provide the protection you need.
 We know how to uphold your rights and will give you the best chance of beating your charges.
 Call us today at 800-373-8000 or fill out our online form to schedule a free consultation.